-The securities mentioned above could be listed, unlisted Government securities & Money Market Instruments other than Commercial Papers, privately placed, secured, unsecured, rated or unrated and of any maturity, as enabled under SEBI MF Regulations/circulars/RBI.
+The securities mentioned above could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of any maturity as enabled under SEBI MF Regulations/circulars/RBI.
+The securities may be acquired through New Fund Offer (NFOs), secondary market operations and private placement, rights offer or negotiated deals.